aome510/Mask-Classifier/README.md

 <a name="demo"></a>
 ## Running the demo
-To run the demo, first you need to download the pre-trained mask classifier model from [here](https://drive.google.com/drive/folders/1twHxN7oIIjFDQQ3VQyb9bsd6oVjRubW4) and save it into a folder named ```model/```.
+To run the demo, first you need to download the pre-trained mask classifier model from [here](https://drive.google.com/drive/folders/1twHxN7oIIjFDQQ3VQyb9bsd6oVjRubW4) and then save it into a folder named ```model/```.

 After downloading the model, you can run demo on webcam with:
 ```
 python demo.py
 ```
-If you want to demo on videos, you can download our demo videos from [here](https://drive.google.com/drive/folders/1PSw1eDErcjLaOkIUxYXbLEacBNdaMjHQ) and save it into a folder named ```data/videos/```.
+If you want to demo on videos, you can download our demo videos from [here](https://drive.google.com/drive/folders/1PSw1eDErcjLaOkIUxYXbLEacBNdaMjHQ) and then save it into a folder named ```data/videos/```.
 After that, you can modify ```demo.py``` file to run demo on videos.

 <a name="train"></a>
 ## Training a model